Top 10 questions for Financial Aid

 Will your institution meet my full financial need, and will it meet my full financial need for all four years of my attendance?

-We will award you the maximum amount we can based on your financial need and the funds we have available.
-We also will assist you in finding alternative sources of funding if necessary.
+We will award you the maximum amount possible based on your financial need and the funds we have available.
+We will also assist you in finding alternative sources of funding, if necessary.

 Are there state financial aid programs that I should know about?

 If you qualify for South Dakota scholarships, please complete the proper paperwork by deadlines listed at http://www.sdbor.edu/students/payingforcollege.htm.
-Also refer to www.ed.gov and key in "state higher education agencies" for state grants.
+Also refer to ed.gov and key in "state higher education agencies" for state grants.